 Recipe features

-- Customizable: Easy to adjust seasonings
+- Easy to adjust seasonings

-- Freezes and reheats well
+- The patties freeze and reheat well

 - Textured vegetable protein (TVP) is a processed version of soybeans.
 When rehydrated it has a spongy, almost meaty texture.
 I buy bulk at my local health food store or buy Bob's Red Mill brand which is available in the baking aisle at most grocery stores.